dridk/throttle-responder/README.md

 # Throttle Responder
-This mini web-server should receive requests containing a delay value (int) and a identificator (sha1).
+This mini web-server should receive requests containing a delay value (int) and an id (sha1).
-It returns a response delayed accordingly, containing the identificator.
+It returns a response delayed accordingly, containing the id.

 ## Build the container
 docker build -t throttle-responder .